ytsmacr/caipy/README.md

 2. Activate the environment:	`conda activate auto`
 3. Navigate to path containing files: `cd your_path_here`
-4. Install required packages: `pip install -r requirements.txt` 4.5 If you get the following issue downloading scikit-learn: "The following packages are not available from the current channels:", then run `conda config --add channels conda-forge`
+4. Install required packages: `pip install -r requirements.txt`

 ### To run files
 1. Activate the environment: `conda activate auto`